1024 International Programmer's Day: One Sentence to Prove You're a Programmer

 1024 International Programmer’s Day: One Sentence to Prove You’re a Programmer

-While widely acknowledged, there are two interpretations of when this day falls.
-One tradition designates the 256th day of the year, which is September 13th in a common year or September 12th in a leap year.
-However, in China, people have designated October 24th to form “1024.”
+There are really two common interpretations of the date.
+One version uses the 256th day of the year, which falls on September 13th in a normal year or September 12th in a leap year.
+The other, widely used in Chinese tech circles, simply maps the number directly to October 24th, or “10/24.”

 -